evanwill/_drafts/_notes/jekyll-notes.md

   - Open a command prompt in the Dev Kit directory, then type the command `ruby dk.rb init`, then `ruby dk.rb install` to connect to your Ruby instance.

 2. Install Jekyll:
-  - Open a command prompt, then type `gem install jekyll` (gem is Ruby's installer, similar to Python's pip)
+  - Open a command prompt, then type `gem install jekyll bundler` (gem is Ruby's installer, similar to Python's pip)
   - Done!

 3. Use Jekyll: